dliw/fpCEF3/Readme.md

 - compatibility with Free Pascal / Lazarus
 - reworked unit layout - more modular
 - slightly changed mechanism for loading the library
-- cef3api_static unit
 - _removed_ VLC and FMX component

 ### Can I help?
 Of course - patches are always welcome :)

 ### Can you help?
-To a certain amount - yes, but don't expect too much.
+To a certain amount - yes.

 ## Links:
  *  [Chromium Embedded Framework](http://code.google.com/p/chromiumembedded)